Vortex2Oblivion/hxpy/project/python/README.md

-This is Python version 3.12.0 alpha 5
+This is Python version 3.11